LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 The comparison operators ``==``, ``!=``, ``<``, ``<=``, ``>`` and ``>=`` compare
 the value of the two operands. ``==`` and ``!=`` support comparison of all types of object.
-All others support comparsison of "compatible" objects, which means all "number" objects (integer, float and boolean) can be compared with each other, all other objects can only be compared to objects of the same type.
+All others support comparison of "compatible" objects, which means all "number" objects (integer, float and boolean) can be compared with each other, all other objects can only be compared to objects of the same type.